 10. Striped Knits

 This LaLigne sweater I own in four colors now in particular.
 It is my most worn striped sweater and great for styling versatility when traveling.
-And I bought the solid, too in ivory!
+I also own the solid versions as well.

 I sized up to a L. I love the extra long sleeves on it.